Budapest, Hungary

 Two striking examples appeared almost simultaneously in Budapest in 2022, facing one another across Városliget.

-The House of Music Hungary, designed by Sou Fujimoto and opened in January 2022, proposes a museum conceived less as a container for objects than as an architectural atmosphere.
-A thin roof plane—perforated by roughly one hundred circular openings—floats among the trees, allowing vegetation and daylight to penetrate the interior.
+The House of Music Hungary was designed by Sou Fujimoto and opened in January 2022.
+Fujiomoto proposes a museum conceived less as a container for objects than as an architectural atmosphere.
+It presents itself as an almost alien form - a thin roof plane, perforated by roughly one hundred circular openings.
+The openings are the most striking features - they allow vegetation and daylight to penetrate the interior.
 In principle, the building dissolves the boundary between park and institution, presenting culture as porous rather than monumental.

 Yet the project raises a familiar architectural question: when does gesture become substance?